 - Submissions are open to the public so people can suggest their favorite blog.
 Starting in 2015, nominations will need to include a reason why the blog is being nominated and links to three posts exemplifying why the blog should be an award winner.

 - At the close of the nomination period, organizers go through the blogs and make sure there were no dead links and that the nominated blogs have the requisite qualification (regular posts, 1 year of history, etc.).
 We also ask judges to double check when they made their selections as well.

-- Organizers then present the judges with the comprehensive lists in each category and ask that they select their top 5 favorites in each of their assigned categories.
-The intent here is to curate the long long list using the judges.
-The judges rank the blogs from 1 to 5 and submit them their list back to the organizers.
+- Organizers then present the judges with the comprehensive list of nominations in each category and ask them to select their top 5 favorites in each of their assigned categories.
+The intent is to curate the long long list using the judges.
+The judges rank the blogs from 1 to 5 and submit their list back to the organizers.
 There are 3-4 judges per category.
 The votes are tallied with 1 getting 10 “points”, 2 getting 8 “points”, 3 getting 7 “points”, etc. If there are any ties after the judges rank the blogs they would both be included for the public vote.

-- The public is presented with the “Finalists” and get to vote.
-Judges also vote on the finalists at this point (because the finalist list may not be the same list or order that they had for their submission).
+- The public is then presented with the “Finalists” and gets to vote.
+Judges also vote on the finalists at this point (because the finalist list may not be the list they submitted).

 - The public vote is tallied and each of the finalists is ranked from 1 to 5.
 The public vote is weighted 50% and the judges final vote is also 50%.
 So “Column 1″ is the judges ranking 1 – 5, Column 2 is public ranking of the same blogs 1-5.
 Same point system is used.
 If there is a tie, the public vote (i.e. whomever the public voted #1) determines the winner.